-Whipple, a Adams, was the representative for New Hampshire from 1827 to 1829.
+Whipple was the representative for New Hampshire and was an Adams.
+He served from 1827 to 1829.

 From Dec 1821 to Mar 1829, Whipple missed 53 of 533 roll call votes, which is 9.9%.
 This is better than the median of 16.2% among the lifetime records of representatives serving in Mar 1829.
 The chart below reports missed votes over time.